juan-carlos-trimino/fin-finance/README.md

 The settings for the debugger can be stored in the `.code-workspace` file or the `.vscode/launch.json` directory.
 For this project, the settings are stored in the `.code-workspace` file under the `launch` section.

 ### Profiling Go with pprof
+Because performance is an important aspect of software development, profiling is a valuable tool for understanding and improving the performance of Go applications.
+The `Go profiler (pprof)` is a tool for profiling Go programs.
+It is part of the Go standard library and can be used to generate detailed profiles of Go programs, including CPU, memory, and concurrency profiles.
+It reads profiling samples in the `profile.proto` format.

-One way to enable the `Go profiler (pprof)` is to use the `net/http/pprof` package to serve the profiling data via `HTTP`.
-By using the `blank import`, it leads to a side effect that allows us to reach the `pprof URL http://{url}:{port}/debug/pprof`.
+One way to enable `pprof` is to use the [net/http/pprof](https://pkg.go.dev/net/http/pprof) package to serve the profiling data via `HTTP`.
+(This assumes that your application has an HTTP server running; otherwise, you will need to start one.)
+If you use the `blank import`, the profile package will **only** register its handlers with the default multiplexer (`http.DefaultServeMux`).
+If you are not using the default multiplexer, you will require to register the pprof handlers with the multiplexer you're using.
+Once the handlers are registered, you can reach the `pprof URL` via `http://{url}:{port}/debug/pprof`.

  Note that [enabling pprof is safe](https://go.dev/doc/diagnostics#profiling) even in production.
 The profiles that impact performance, such as CPU profiling, aren't enabled by default, nor do they run continuously; they are activated only for a specific period.
+Nonetheless, exposing pprof endpoints can lead to potential security risks and unintended performance impacts.
+Hence, it's crucial to secure access to the endpoints.

 To view all available profiles, open your browser and type the following address into the browser's address bar: `http://{url}:{port}/debug/pprof/`.